• Skip to primary navigation

 If you want to create gift wrapped, leaf cookies, then the first thing you need to do is locate some large, non-poisonous leaves.

-We tried maple, sunflower and grape because that’s what was in our yard.
-The sunflower worked OK, but was really brittle.
-The maple was fine but not very tasty (you inevitable get some leaf with your cookie as you eat).
+We’ve tried maple, sunflower, and grape because that’s what we have in our yard.
+The sunflower works OK but is really brittle.
+The maple is fine but not very tasty (you inevitable get some leaf with your cookie as you eat).

-The best was grape leaves, traditionally used to make dolmas so you know they’re edible!
+The best leaves to use are grape leaves, which are traditionally used to make dolmas so you know they’re edible!
 Campfire Cooking l Rob Roy Cookies l How to wrap your cookie dough for campfire cooking l Homestead Lady

 To Wrap Your Cookie Dough